 All you need to do to ensure your scopes are properly collimated is that the eye scope is aimed at the dead center of the primary mirror and vice versa.
 If both these pieces are properly aligned, then the objects you will be viewing from the scope are in focus.

 That is all you need to do.
-At first, it may seem to be daunting, but once you get a hang of doing collimation, it will only take a minute or two to get this done.
-Every time you go stargazing, you just need to ensure that the optical elements of your telescope are working in good condition.
+At first, it may seem to be daunting, but once you get the hang of doing collimation, it will only take a minute or two to get this done.
+Every time you go stargazing, you need to ensure that the optical elements of your telescope are working in good condition.